AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * Notice how the grades gets worse over the years.

-#### Medical Card For First Time Mental Illness Treatment In Malaysia
+#### Public Healthcare Medical Card For First Time Mental Illness Treatment In Malaysia

 * Notice that this is years since I was first sent to the school university counselor.
 This means that my parents have ample time to re-evaluate their decision as everything about my life goes to shit.